 UEA is committed to inclusive study, so everyone can get involved with student life.
 Our services help support you in all aspects of your time at university.

-Our experienced advisers can help you with many issues as well as support you whilst settling in and throughout your time at university.
+Our experienced team can help you with many issues whilst settling in and throughout your time at university.
 They can provide advice, guidance and support on a range of topics including mental health and wellbeing, student life, finances, study skills and disability.

-Student Services offers a support service for all students with a disability (physical, mental or a Specific Learning Difficulty (SpLD)) e.g. dyslexia, long term and short term medical conditions and acute medical conditions e.g. severe allergic reactions.
+Student Services offers a support service for all students with a disability (physical, mental or a Specific Learning Difficulty (SpLD)) This includes, but is not limited to, dyslexia, long-term and short-term medical conditions and acute medical conditions such as severe allergic reactions.

 Before you arrive at UEA, you can tell us about your circumstances, about any disability - including mental health conditions and long term health conditions.

 Please let the University know of any support needs as soon as possible before you arrive, so that support can be put in place for you

 Our tutors work with students from all levels of study and disciplines to help them find effective ways of learning, or to improve their confidence about specific aspects of studying.
 Our work is developmental, using strategies that you can apply over time.
 This involves discussion to allow you to choose approaches that work for you, or to understand techniques in ways that you find meaningful.

 There are 3 different kinds of LET tutor who work directly with students, focussing on different aspects of studying: